hackwithcameron/DjangoLiveProject/README.md

 # Django Live Project

 ### Introduction
-Working on a two week sprint has really shown me the workflow, as well as the proper techniques professional developers use to create Web Applications using Python(my personal favorite language, don’t tell the other languages) and the Django framework.
-As I moved forward through the sprint the short two weeks has really shown me how to work as a team and help out teammates, as well as being able to ask questions with confidence and understand the answers you receive.
-Doing Full stack development I really took advantage of this project to understand the connection between [front-end](#Front-End-Stories) and [back-end](#Back-End-Stories) development, as well as best Practices between the two.
+Working on a two week sprint has really shown me the workflow, as well as the proper techniques professional developers use to create Web Applications using Python (my personal favorite language, don’t tell the other languages) and the Django framework.
+As I moved forward through the sprint, the short two weeks has really shown me how to work as a team and help out teammates, as well as being able to ask questions with confidence and understand the answers you receive.
+Doing Full Stack development I really took advantage of this project to understand the connection between [front-end](#Front-End-Stories) and [back-end](#Back-End-Stories) development, as well as best practices between the two.

 Below are some examples of the type of work and a few problems and how I choose to resolve them.
-This does not include the whole project but instead show snippets of my code, and include descriptions of bugs I solved along the way.
+This does not include the whole project but instead shows snippets of my code, and include descriptions of bugs I solved along the way.

 ### Back-End Stories
 [Models](#Models)\